dyna-dot/expo/docs/pages/versions/unversioned/introduction/managed-vs-bare.md

 ## Up next

-We recommend scrolling through the and the [bare workflow walkthrough](../../bare/exploring-bare-workflow/) to get a more complete picture of building an app end-to-end with each approach.
-They have a bunch of videos and they are relatively easy to skim through.
-Come back here when you're done, or visit them later, up to you.
+- 📄 If you're hung up on the earlier mention of "limitations" then you can [move ahead to the limitations page](../../introduction/why-not-expo/).
 - 📺 Text can only go so far - if you want a more complete picture of building an app end-to-end with the managed workflow, [you should continue to the Walkthrough page](../../introduction/walkthrough/).
 There are a bunch of videos and it's easy to skim through, and you should leave it with a better sense of what building a managed app looks like.
-- 📄 If you're hung up on the earlier mention of "limitations" then you can [move ahead to the limitations page](../../introduction/why-not-expo/).
+[Go watch them now.](../../introduction/walkthrough/)